 Because drug use can have serious risks, most drugs are illegal for people under 18.

 Drugs can be harmful to your mind and body, especially while you're still growing and changing.
+Other problems that drugs can cause are:

 • Addiction